 Published in association with the United States Holocaust Memorial Museum.
 This is a unique, eye-witness account of everyday life right at the heart of the Nazi extermination machine.
 His mother and sisters disappeared on arrival, and he learned, at first with disbelief, that they had almost certainly been gassed.

-Inside the Gas Chambers: Eight Months in the Sonderkommando of Auschwitz #ad - It is usual to imagine that none of those who went into the gas chambers at Auschwitz ever emerged to tell their tale - but, as a member of a ‘Sonderkommando', Shlomo Venezia was given this horrific privilege.
+It is usual to imagine that none of those who went into the gas chambers at Auschwitz ever emerged to tell their tale - but, as a member of a ‘Sonderkommando', Shlomo Venezia was given this horrific privilege.
 He survived: this is his story.
 He knew that, having witnessed the unspeakable, he in turn would probably be eliminated by the SS in case he ever told his tale.